llagerlof/autoleap/README.md

 # autoleap.sh

 Access any previously visited directory typing `cd part_of_path`.
 Currently only works on `bash`.

 ## Installation

-- Download the script `autojump.sh` anywhere.
+- Download the script `autoleap.sh` anywhere.
 - `source` the script on your `.bashrc` (add the line `source /path/to/script/autoleap.sh` to the end of your `.bashrc`)
 - Reopen the terminal (or source `.bashrc`)